CumulusNetworks/example-ztp-scripts/README.md

 ### In your own network

-TODO
+Clone or copy these scripts to your management webserver.

+Edit the paths to specify the location of your SSH public keys.

 ### Within the Cumulus Workbench

-Duing the setup process this git repo is cloned to /var/www/example-ztp-scripts.
+In the [workbench](http://cumulusnetworks.com/cumulus-workbench/) during the setup process this git repo is cloned to /var/www/example-ztp-scripts.

 Then the relevant script is symlink to /var/www/provision.sh